Table of Contents

 What Is Botox?

 So, what does Botox do and what is Botox made of?
-Botox is an injectable and it is a brand name for botulinum toxin.
+Botox is one of injectable treatments and it is a brand name for botulinum toxin.
 It is produced by the bacterium Clostridium botulinum which is found naturally in plants, water, soil, and animal intestines.
 Botox is created in a lab under careful and strict conditions by Allergan.
 Rest assured that it is completely safe to use on humans as long as it is administered in small doses.
 It can also be used to treat specific medical conditions.

 It works as the chemical blocks the neurotransmitter acetylcholine, paralyzing the muscle that lasts for several months.
 As Botox reduces the crinkling and wrinkling that naturally occurs with age, it can also be used preventatively to block further creasing from happening.